yahya-tamur/advent/README.md

-Has all the solutions for 2022.
+Has all the solutions for 2022, some for 2021.

 Some earlier days don't have a clear answer for part 1 as well as part 2 -- I might refactor